 Section 13.
 Governing Law.
 This Agreement shall be governed by and construed in accordance with the laws of the State of Vermont, without giving effect to principles of conflict of laws that would require the application of any other law.

 Section 14.
 Severability.
 In the event that any of the provisions of this Agreement are held to be invalid or unenforceable in whole or in part, all other provisions will nevertheless continue to be valid and enforceable with the invalid or unenforceable parts severed from the remainder of this Agreement.

 ACKNOWLEDGMENT OF ARBITRATION.
 This Agreement contains an agreement to arbitrate.
-After signing this document, each party understands that it will not be able to bring a lawsuit concerning any dispute that may arise which is covered by the arbitration agreement unless it involves a question of constitutional or civil rights.
+After signing this document or signing up for Reconciled services, each party understands that it will not be able to bring a lawsuit concerning any dispute that may arise which is covered by the arbitration agreement unless it involves a question of constitutional or civil rights.
 Instead, the parties agree to submit any such dispute to an impartial arbitrator.

 If you have any questions about these Terms, please contact us.